Nithin-Bhargav-07/Nithin-Bhargav-07/README.md

 CS undergrad at RMK Engineering College `'27` · Chennai, India

-I work at the intersection of **machine learning** and **full-stack development** — building things that are production-ready, not just demos. currently deep into medical imaging AI and scalable web systems.
+I work at the intersection of **machine learning** and **Cloud development** — building things that are production-ready, not just demos. currently deep into AI agents and scalable web systems.

 -  finalist @ **IIT Madras** hackathons twice (E-Cell × Amazon, Shaastra × FedEx)
 -  certified on **AWS**, **Google Cloud**, and **ServiceNow**